juniperussss/imuk/readme.md

 # IMUK synoptic weather wall

-Using opendata from the dwd to visualize and display synoptic Data
+Using opendata from the dwd and NOAA to visualize and display synoptic Data

 ## Current Visualisation
 ### Groundlevel